atrettel/wosp/README.md

 their search without having to type `police` multiple times.

 The other proximity operators do not have a given order like `ADJ`.
-Instead, they search in both directions within a given language element.  `NEAR` searches neighboring words, `AMONG` searches in the same clause, `WITH` searches in the same sentence, `ALONG` searches in the same line, and `SAME` searches in the same paragraph.
+Instead, they search in both directions within a given series of language elements.
+`NEAR` searches neighboring words, `AMONG` searches in the same clause, `WITH` searches in the same sentence, `ALONG` searches in the same line, and `SAME` searches in the same paragraph.